asbjoernlindholm/facial-finetuning/README.md

 ## Scripts
 This folder contains the code for fine-tuning each of the models using images from the [One Million Impressions dataset](https://github.com/jcpeterson/omi).

-The script "How_to_use_model.R" shows how to make predictions on images.
+The script "How_to_use_model.R" shows how to make predictions on your own images.

 ## Images
 This directory contains images from the [One Million Impressions dataset](https://github.com/jcpeterson/omi) divided into training, validation and test subdirectories.